-Version Number Effective Date Amendment made by (name and job title) Version approved by Description of changes 16 28 July 2022 Russ Hall (Company Secretary) Board Annual governance review - change to board skills matrix.
-Document subsequently rebranded and links updated.
-17 21 March 2023 Jennifer Scarlett (Finance Manager) Board Refresh of code of conduct in line with NHF Code of Conduct 2022 and SHFA Code of Conduct 2021; annual governance review with minor updates to reflect changes in the business, and remove duplication where information already exists in separate policies.
-18 31 July 2024 Charlotte Burnham (Company Secretary) Board Annual governance review - removal of Payments in Excess of £1m - Section 4.7 and 4.7.1
+Version Effective Amendment Version approved Description of changes Number Date made by by Description of changes 16 28/07/2022 Company Secretary Board Annual governance review.
+Change to Board skills matrix.
+Document rebranded and links updated.
+17 27/03/2023 Finance Manager Board Refresh of code of conduct in line with NHF Code of Conduct 2022 and SHFA Code of Conduct 2027.
+Annual governance review with minor changes to reflect changes in the business and remove duplication where information exists in separate policies.
+18 31/07/2024 Company Secretary Board Annual governance review.
+Removal of payments in excess of £7m in section 4.7 and 7.7.
+19 12/06/2025 General Counsel Board Annual governance review